 Minimizes Pressure Ulcers

-This is a measure of the percentage of long-term stay residents who are suffering from pressure ulcers .
-We bake this statistic into both nursing and long-term care grades.
+This statistic indicates the percentage of long-term residents who suffered from pressure ulcers .
+We consider this statistic when determining our nursing grades.

 Minimizes Serious Falls